Common Questions about Advisory Boards

 How do I use them?

-You want to actually bring them together as appropriate to do at least a quarterly meeting, might be a phone call, might be a nice dinner.
-This time you can brief them on your business, dry run your demo, and get feedback on your plans. you would like to be to able get some introductions.
+Bring them together at least a quarterly in a phone call, face to face meeting or a shared meal.
+This time you can brief them on your business, dry run your demo, and get feedback on your plans. you would like to be able to get some introductions.
 They are a great source for contacts for employees, partners, prospects, or investment partners.

 What do I ask of them?